AdaCore/training_material/courses/rust_essentials/200_error_handling/03-result.rst

 .. note::

-  Enforces *Type Safety* - cannot access success value without first checking if result is :rust:`Ok`
+  Enforces *Type Safety* - cannot access value if result is not :rust:`Ok`

 ------------------
 Handling Results